 After Course has Commenced:

-As all requirements have been prepared in expectation of your attendance, no refunds are possible.
 Instructors have no authority to grant or promise refunds.
-In the event of family emergency or because of inclement weather circumstances, the student can later complete the course by taking the missed classes from the same instructor and notifying the instructor 2 weeks before the course starts.
+In the event of a family emergency or because of inclement weather circumstances, the student can later complete the course by taking the missed classes from the same instructor and notifying the program manager two weeks before the course starts.
 If 60-80 percent of the course is missed because of the family emergency or the inclement weather circumstances, the course can be re-taken from any instructor in that media if space is available.

 These policies apply to all registrations in the Botanical Art and Illustration Program.
 Selected courses have additional cancellation and refund requirements printed with the course description.
 Denver Botanic Gardens regrets that it cannot make exceptions.